TheOdinProject/curriculum/ruby/introduction/installation_guides/ruby/macos.md

    which brew
    ```

    If it outputs a certain path, you're good to go ahead!
-But if the terminal reads ```brew not found```, please go through the [MacOS instructions in the setting up git lesson](https://www.theodinproject.com/lessons/foundations-setting-up-git) to get homebrew installed.
+But if the terminal reads ```brew not found```, please go through the [macOS instructions in the setting up git lesson](https://www.theodinproject.com/lessons/foundations-setting-up-git) to get homebrew installed.

 Congratulations!
 You've installed the prerequisites!